ibm-cloud-docs/cloud-pak-security/getting-started.md

 * Administrator access to the Kubernetes cluster for both platform and service access policies.
 For more information, see [Assigning cluster access](https://cloud.ibm.com/docs/containers?topic=containers-users#access_policies).

 * You can install IBM Cloud Pak® for Security as a subdomain of your IBM Cloud OpenShift cluster by not specifying a `domain` while configuring your deployment.
-This method uses the Transport Layer Security (TLS) certificates from your IBM Cloud OpenShift cluster and the domain `cp4s.<your-cluster-ingress-subdomain>` is used to access IBM Cloud Pak® for Security.
+If you choose this method, Cloud Pak® for Security uses the Transport Layer Security (TLS) certificates from your IBM Cloud OpenShift cluster and the ingress subdomain is used to access IBM Cloud Pak® for Security.

 * A valid Transport Layer Security (TLS) certificate and certificate key for the Cloud Pak® for Security Fully Qualified Domain Name (FQDN).
 You can use the Transport Layer Security (TLS) certificates from your IBM Cloud® OpenShift cluster.
 For more information, see [Domain name and TLS certificate](https://www.ibm.com/support/knowledgecenter/SSTDPP_1.7.0/docs/security-pak/tls_certs.html){: external}.